mikefreno/FlexLove/README.md

 })

 ```

-**Best for:**
-- Simple UIs that change frequently
-- Procedurally generated interfaces
-- Debugging and development tools
-- UIs driven directly by application state

 You should be able to mix both modes in the same application - use retained mode for your main UI and immediate mode for debug overlays or dynamic elements,
 though this hasn't been tested.